RobbieRobsson/Getting-and-Cleaning-Data/CodeBook.md

 - Person: information contained in "subject\_test" / "subject\_train" data sets specifying the person that was being observed
 - Group: two level factor variable telling whether the person belonged to the training or test data set

-Also note: The variables contained in the "FinalTidyData.txt"-file are - except for the grouping variables "Activity" and "Person" - the means of the respective variable grouped by those variables.
+Also note: The variables contained in the "FinalTidyData.txt"-file are - except for the grouping variables "Activity" and "Person" - the means of the respective variable grouped by the grouping variables.